-Michigan's Covid-19 crisis could be a sign of what's to come for the US, expert says - Local News 8
+Michigan's COVID-19 crisis could be a sign of what's to come for the US, expert says - Local News 8

 Some experts say the US could beat another potential surge in the coming weeks if Americans hold on a little longer and continue to practice safety measures while more of the population is vaccinated against the virus.

-So far, about 35.9% of all Americans have gotten at least one Covid-19 vaccine dose, according to CDC data.
+So far, about 35.9% of all Americans received at least one COVID-19 vaccine dose, according to CDC data.
 And about 21.9% of the population is fully vaccinated.

+Among US adults, nearly 46% have received at least one dose of vaccine and about 28% are fully vaccinated, the CDC said.
+If vaccinations continue at the current pace, the US will likely hit a milestone this week: vaccinating half of adults with at least one dose of vaccine.

 At the record pace that the US is administering vaccines, the country could reach the vaccination numbers needed to control the virus over the next few months, Reiner said.